 Rules

-• Following is the page number that has been affected by the recent change.
+• Following are the page numbers that have been affected by the recent change.
 The change will appear in bold type.

 9-Ball Rules